Sci-Fi No Longer, NREL Engineers Smart Homes

 Home energy management is a critical area for the DOE Building America program to reach its long-term goals of at least 50 percent energy savings for new construction and 40 percent savings over the minimum code for building retrofits.

 Building America is the flagship program for residential research within the Building Technologies Program at DOE.
 The goal is to make energy efficiency cost effective for residential buildings; NREL is the technology lead and manager for the program.

 "Work we did seven years ago is now being adopted into the current energy codes," Christensen said.
 "We are ahead of industry because it takes time for results of our research to make their way to the consumer.
 From where we sit right now, it looks like there is a big challenge in getting beyond the 50 percent energy savings for new home construction and 40 to 50 percent savings in retrofits, without home energy management technology in place.

-"The technology created and tested at NREL's Smart Power Lab or Automated Home Energy Management Lab will enable those home-energy puzzle pieces to fall into place — helping people turn the lights off when nobody is at home, helping people adjust their thermostat when they are not at home, helping people understand that energy is expensive at a particular time of day so they can avoid running an energy-intensive appliance until power is less expensive — all of that helps save energy and costs across the board."
+"The technology created and tested at NREL's Systems Performance Lab or Automated Home Energy Management Lab will enable those home-energy puzzle pieces to fall into place — helping people turn the lights off when nobody is at home, helping people adjust their thermostat when they are not at home, helping people understand that energy is expensive at a particular time of day so they can avoid running an energy-intensive appliance until power is less expensive — all of that helps save energy and costs across the board."